 We will keep personal information contained in complaint files in line with our retention policy.
 This means that information relating to a complaint will be retained for two years from closure in a secure environment.

 Similarly, where enquiries are submitted to us we will only use the information supplied to us to deal with the enquiry and any subsequent issues and to check on the level of service we provide.

 When we take enforcement action against someone, we may publish the identity of the defendant in our Annual Report or elsewhere.
 Usually we do not identify any complainants unless the details have already been made public.

-If you apply online to work for BE Offices or for the Business Environment Group, we will only use the information you supply to us to process your application and to monitor recruitment statistics.
+If you apply online to work for BE Offices or for the BE Offices Group, we will only use the information you supply to us to process your application and to monitor recruitment statistics.
 Where we want to disclose information to a third party, for example where we want to take up a reference or obtain a ‘disclosure’ from the Disclosure and Barring Service we will not do so without informing you beforehand, unless the disclosure is required by law.

 Your right to access personal information we hold about you

 We try to be as open as we can be in terms of giving people access to their personal information which may be stored by us.
 Individuals can find out if we hold any personal information subject to the exclusions set out in the Data Protection Act 1998, by making a ‘subject access request’ under the Data Protection Act 1998.
 If we do hold information about you we will:

 - tell you why we are holding it;

 - tell you who it could be disclosed to; and

 - let you have a copy of the information in an intelligible form.